May 31st

 Either way, the owner of such wealth would not be able to keep his wealth!

 Wealth, like happiness, is never attained when sought after directly.
 It comes as a by-product of performing virtuous deeds.
+Wealth is worthless when the curtains are closing down, but righteousness delivers from death.
 Be righteous!

 pada vigrahaH: